jwiegley/emacs-async/README.md

 Note: Even when FINISH-FUNC is present, a future is still returned except that it yields no value (since the value is passed to FINISH-FUNC).
-Calling `async-get` on such a future always returns nil.
+Calling `async-get` on such a future always returns `nil`.
 It can still be useful, however, as an argument to `async-ready` or `async-wait`.

 ## async-start-process